aws-samples/flink-prometheus-iot-demo/README.md

 * Run the Flink applications, [Vehicle event generator](./vehicle-event-generator), [Pre-processor](./pre-processor),
   and [Raw event writer](./raw-event-writer) directly in IntelliJ.
 You do not need to install Apache Flink locally.
-* Run Kafka locally, in a container.
-This simplifies the development setup not requiring access to MSK from your development machine
+* Run Kafka locally using the provided [Docker compose stack](./kafka-docker).
+This simplifies the development setup not requiring access to MSK from your development machine.
 * You can use Amazon Managed Prometheus and Amazon Managed Grafana when running the Flink application locally, without setting up any special connectivity, as long as on your machine you are using AWS credentials with [Remote-Write permissions](#iam-permissions-to-use-amp-remote-write) to the AMP workspace.

 See [Setup for running the demo locally](docs/local-setup.md) for details.